GiveMe30Dollars/lox-interpreter-bytecode/docs/external/08E_Arrays.md

 # 08E: Arrays

-The experimental branch `containers` now supports arrays as first-class data types.
+The experimental branch `containers` now supports arrays as first-class objects.

 Arrays can be initialized using array literal syntax `[...]` or using the `Array` constructor.